-At the forthcoming 25th AGM, the following resolutions shall be put forward for your consideration:-
+At the forthcoming 26th AGM, the following resolutions shall be put forward for your consideration:-

+- Proposed Directors' fee of RM99,900/- for the financial year ended 31 March 2021 (31 March 2020: RM97,200/-).

+- Proposed Directors' fee of RM144,000/- for the financial year ending 31 March 2022.

+- The following Directors are offering themselves for re-election at the 26th AGM:

+- Khong Yik Kam

+- Datuk Chai Woon Chet

+- Andy Liew Hock Sim

+- Hoong Yik Miin

+- Tang Yee Ling

+- Dato' Ku Chin Wah

+- > Tay Ben Seng, Benson

-- Our Directors, namely Mr. Yu Tack Tein and Ms. Chui Mee Chuen are offering ourselves for re-election at the 25th AGM. - Upon the review and recommendation of the Audit Committee, the Board recommended the re-appointment of Messrs.
-Crowe Malaysia PLT as External Auditors of the Company for the financial year ending 31 March 2021. - Reduction in the proposed total Directors' fees for the financial year ended 31 March 2020 to RM97,200/- (2019: RM108,000/-). - The benefits payable to the Directors pursuant to Section 230(1)(b) of the Companies Act 2016 has been reviewed by the Remuneration Committee ("RC") and the Board of Directors of the Company, which recognises that the benefits payable is in the best interest of the Company for the applicable period from 25th Annual General Meeting to the next Annual General Meeting in year 2021.
-The benefits comprised of benefit-in-kind i.e. provision of motor vehicles to the Directors for their official usage and meeting allowances to the Independent Directors. - The Company would like to seek a general mandate from you to allot shares pursuant to the Companies Act 2016.
+- Upon the review and recommendation of the Audit Committee, the Board recommended the reappointment of Messrs.
+Crowe Malaysia PLT as External Auditors of the Company for the financial year ending 31 March 2022.

+- The benefits payable to the Directors pursuant to Section 230(1)(b) of the Companies Act 2016 has been reviewed by the Remuneration Committee ("RC") and the Board of Directors of the Company, which recognises that the benefits payable is in the best interest of the Company for the applicable period from 26th Annual General Meeting to the next Annual General Meeting in year 2022.
+The benefits comprised of benefit-in-kind i.e. provision of motor vehicles to the Directors for their official usage and meeting allowances to the Independent Directors.

+- The Company would like to seek a general mandate from you to allot shares pursuant to the Companies Act 2016.
 The purpose to seek the General Mandate is to enable the Directors of the Company to issue and allot shares at any time to such persons in their absolute discretion without convening a general meeting as it would be both time and cost-consuming to organise a general meeting solely for such issuance and allotment of shares.
 This authority unless revoked or varied by the Company in a general meeting, will expire at the next AGM.
 The proceeds raised from the General Mandate will provide flexibility to the Company for any possible fund raising activities, including but not limited to further placing of shares, for purpose of funding future investment project(s), working capital and/or acquisitions.